SouhailBechchari/SouhailBechchari/README.md

-# WELCOME!
-I'm SOUHAIL BECHCHARI.
+# welcome, i'm Souhail Bechchari,

 ## About Me
 I'm a dedicated digital development student with a strong passion for full-stack web development.
 Currently studying at **Isgi Marrakech**, I explore technologies like HTML, CSS, JavaScript, React Native, and Flutter for mobile app development.
 My interests also include CI/CD practices for seamless software delivery.